I was thrilled to be a guest on the Association Adviser podcast. Naylor CEO Christine…

 This step has two parts:

-1. The internal workflow and review process.
+- The internal workflow and review process.
 Text-based content may need associated imagery, which could be selected by a separate group.
-Content may need to be reviewed by the legal or marketing department, or by management if it is high-profile enough.
+Content may need to be reviewed by legal for accuracy or by marketing for style, or by management if it is high-profile enough.
 Reviews take time, and sometimes large organizations have a challenge getting information online quickly.
 The content team needs to set timeliness criteria and have a process for “rush” approvals when timeliness is especially important – say, in times of crisis or breaking news.

 In a corporate environment, it may be a senior manager who is the subject matter expert writing the content, but it is a production assistant entering it into the CMS.
 If the subject matter expert never explicitly defines the audience, the production person may always select “all,” thereby defeating any audience segmentation that the site administrators have set up.